 ***Canadian students intending to apply for federal graduate funding (normally from the Social Sciences and Humanities Research Council of Canada – SSHRC) should note that the deadlines for these funding programs may be considerably earlier than department-administered deadlines.
 MA applicants should apply directly via the SSHRC Research Net portal.
 If there is no STS department on the CGSM application, please list Philosophy as the department so your application will be received by the Graduate Program Assistant.

 Applicants must submit an online application along with ALL supporting documents by the application deadline.
+Required supporting documents that must be uploaded to the online application include:

 - Three confidential letters of reference on your academic ability and qualifications.